Cacti/cacti/README.md

 There are many, many additional changes that are best left for a ChangeLog review.
 Some examples include features like:

+* A completely New Tree design that can scale to hundreds of thousands of node even over wide area networks
 * The ability to Audit Data Sources vs. their Data Template and be provided RRDtool syntax on how to resolve issues
 * A New Graph View that automatically resizes images to match your screen resolution
 * jQuery multi-select for Graph Templates on the various Graph View pages